codefellows/seattle-301d31/15-project-week-kickoff/README.md

 	- You should do at least one other standup with your team each day
 	- You will have a daily report to fill out and submit in Canvas at the end of each day: don't forget these!
 	- Some subset of the instructional staff will be available to you between 8:00a and 7:00p each day.
+- Final presentations are at noon on Friday 11/17.
+Note that 3 other CF classes are doing presentations that day, so campus will be busy!
+And don't forget that the **[Code Fellows Merry Thankmas Party](https://www.eventbrite.com/e/code-fellows-merry-thankmas-party-tickets-37823773926)** is that evening!

 ## Learning Objectives
 <!--